qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 Perform the steps to [manage Docker as a non root user](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user).
 Then restart your computer.

 Follow the instructions earlier in this document, but use terminal instead of PowerShell to run the relevant commands.
-If you want to connect to the simulator, you'll also want to get the [Linux version of VNC Connect](https://www.realvnc.com/download/file/viewer.files/VNC-Viewer-6.20.113-Linux-x86.deb).

 Everything else should work the same as in Windows.